ryantroyford/homecore/personal-hygiene/shampoo-alternatives.md

 * 3/4 cup of apple cider vinegar
 * 4 cups hot water

 _i like to steep some herbs in mine to add a little power and make it smell slightly nicer, so if you're doing that:_

+* 2 tbsp each of:
+    rosemary
+    nettles
+    chamomile
-* 2 tbsp each of rosemary, nettles, and chamomile, tied in a tea bag/cheese cloth/old pantyhose
+  tied in a tea bag/cheese cloth/old pantyhose

 if you're doing the herb thing: